nachogoro/bill-generator/README.md

   `generate-and-email-bill.sh` to the address where e-mails must be sent.
 * `INSERT-PASSWORD-HERE` in `email-pdf.py` to the password of the default sender address.
+* `MY-WORKING-DIRECTORY` in `generate-and-email-bill.sh` to the directory containing the scripts.
 * `DOWNLOAD-LINK` in `generate-and-email-bill.sh` to the URL containing the .xlsx file with the logged hours.
 * `HOURLY-RATE` in `generate-and-email-bill.sh` to the hourly rate for your